Boddlnagg/HtmlParserSharp/README.md

 Status
 ------
+PLEASE SEE https://github.com/jamietre/HtmlParserSharp FOR AN ACTIVELY MAINTAINED VERSION OF THIS PROJECT.

 Currently the port is based on Validator.nu 1.3.1 and works, as far as I have tested it.
 However as there are no unit tests, I'm not sure if every detail is working correctly.
 Tests showed that it is quite fast (about 3-6 times slower than parsing XML using .NET's XDocument API, but I think XML parsing is easier to implement, so this is okay and it's still FAST).